Structural Generalizability: The Case of Similarity Search: Robust Similarity Search

-To the best of our knowledge, the most frequently used methods for similarity search on graph database are based on random walk, e.g., RWR \cite{Tong:ICDM:06}, pairwise random walk, e.g., SimRank \cite{Jeh:KDD:02} and P-Rank \cite{Zhao:CIKM:09}, or relationship-constrained framework, e.g., PathSim \cite{Sun:VLDB:11,shi2014hetesim}.
-There are other similarity measures, such as common neighbors, $Katz_{\beta}$ measure, hitting time, and commute time, which can be considered as special cases of aforementioned heuristics.
-Hence, we discuss similarity search methods based on these three frameworks.
+To the best of our knowledge, frequently used structural\hyp{}based similarity search features and algorithms are based on random walks, e.g., RWR \cite{Tong:ICDM:06}, pairwise random walk, e.g., SimRank \cite{Jeh:KDD:02} and P-Rank \cite{Zhao:CIKM:09}, or path-constrained framework, e.g., PathSim \cite{Sun:VLDB:11} and HeteSim \cite{shi2014hetesim}.
+There are also other similarity search algorithms that extend the aforementioned algorithms such as common neighbors, $Katz_{\beta}$ measure, commute time, and sampled set of random paths/walks between nodes \cite{katz1953new,Zhang:2015:PFT:2783258.2783267}.
+The algorithms that are not path-constrained, e.g., SimRank and RWR, are mainly developed to measure similarity over graphs where all edges have the same label \cite{Jeh:KDD:02,Tong:ICDM:06}.
+However, these algorithm are sometimes used over data graphs with multiple edge labels \cite{Sun:VLDB:11}.
+They have also been used as a basis for methods developed for data graphs with multiple labels \cite{Sun:VLDB:11,shi2014hetesim}.
+We consider both the original and the extended versions of SimRank and RWR, for the sake of completeness.

-Methods that use random walk and pairwise random walks leverage the topology of a graph database to measure the degree of similarities between entities.
-A relationship-reorganizing transformation may remove many edges from and add many new nodes and edges to a database.
-Thus, it may radically modify the database topology.
-For example, a relationship-reorganizing transformations may drastically change the degree of a node and modify the probability that random surfers visit the node.
-Hence, these methods cannot always return the same answers over the original and the transformed database for the same query.
-In Section~\ref{sec:intro}, we have shown that RWR and SimRank return different results over a database and its relationship reorganization in Figure~\ref{fig:movie}.